naheld/markdown-cv/index.md

 ## Currently

-Investigating utility of metaproteomics datasets for systems biology questions.
-Studying nutritional stress in field populations of <a href = 'https://en.wikipedia.org/wiki/Trichodesmium'> Trichodesmium </a>
+Studying nutritional stress and associated protein modifications in field populations of <a href = 'https://en.wikipedia.org/wiki/Trichodesmium'> Trichodesmium. </a>

 ### Specialized in